ifshizuku/nextjs-zh-docs/pages/docs/basic-features/data-fetching/client-side.en.md

----
-description: 'Learn about client-side data fetching, and how to use SWR, a data fetching React hook library that handles caching, revalidation, focus tracking, refetching on interval and more.'
----

 # Client-side data fetching

 Client-side data fetching is useful when your page doesn't require SEO indexing, when you don't need to pre-render your data, or when the content of your pages needs to update frequently.
 Unlike the server-side rendering APIs, you can use client-side data fetching at the component level.